 New to this version is a brand new graphical engine, dozens of new units, new classes of magic, and a map editor that provides terrain deformation capabilities.
 In addition to its multiplayer support, Heroes of Might & Magic IV also offers dozens of single-player missions.

-announced earlier this week that Heroes of Might & Magic IV was shipping to retailers, so look for it soon wherever Mac games are sold.
+The 3DO Company announced earlier this week that Heroes of Might & Magic IV was shipping to retailers, so look for it soon wherever Mac games are sold.
 You can also order it online directly from 3DO’s e-store.